lchrzaszcz/colorize/README.md

 Colorize
 ========

-Colorize - terminator plugin for coloring titlebar ofeach terminal separately
+Colorize - terminator plugin for coloring titlebar of each terminal separately

 Screenshot
 ==========